-Gastric Sleeve Surgery, or Vertical Sleeve Gastrectomy (VSG), has quickly grown into one of the most reliable weight loss procedures to treat morbid obesity.
-In order to be a candidate for gastric sleeve surgery, it’s important to understand the qualifications, requirements, benefits, costs, and weight loss that impact patients eligibility.
+Gastric Sleeve Surgery or Sleeve Gastrectomy (SG), has quickly grown into one of the most reliable weight loss procedures to treat morbid obesity.
+In order to be a candidate for gastric sleeve, it’s important to understand the qualifications, requirements, benefits, costs, and weight loss that impact patients’ eligibility.

-VSG surgery involves removing a significant portion of the stomach (up to 80-85%) in order to provide patients with a large amount of restriction.
-The gastric sleeve surgery reduces the digestion process because of the reduced stomach size while notably decreasing hunger and filling the stomach up with less food.
+The sleeve gastrectomy involves removing a significant portion of the stomach (up to 80-85%) in order to provide patients with a significant amount of restriction.
+This banana-shaped sleeve requires a tiny amount of food to feel full.
+Also, the reduced stomach size decreases your hunger and fills the stomach up faster with smaller food portions.

-To qualify for gastric sleeve surgery in the United States, patients must have:
+To simply qualify for gastric sleeve surgery in the United States, patients must have:

 - Body Mass Index (BMI) over 40 or at least 100 pounds overweight

 - BMI of 30 to 39 may be considered dependent on the physician, insurance provider, and surgeon, but only if the patient has health risks related to obesity

 Unfortunately, these alone will not be enough to get insurance coverage to sign off to help pay for your surgery.